keruDev/postit-rs/README.md

 ## Environment variables

+- `EDITOR`: used to open your configuration file and edit it.
 - `POSTIT_CONFIG_PATH`: specifies where the config file is located (by default, `.postit.toml`).

-## Usage
+## Commands

-The commands currently available are:
+The commands currently available are (click to go to a use example):
 - [`view`](#view)
 - [`add`](#add)
 - [`check`](#check)